Historic District Commission

 Link to HDC Newsletter Pages!
 Read all about the activities!

-Beginning in 2014 a very special ceremony was held at Cranberry Lake Farm Historic District on the main house porch!
+A very special ceremony was held at Cranberry Lake Farm Historic District on the main house porch!
 Go to our user permits to see more of the special photos and how you may reserve the site for your special gathering.
+Rental pricing and application is located in the left hand column under User Permits and Fees.
+Thank you!

 Photo credits to Brett Loie.